wbhart/mpir/build.vc10/readme.txt

 subdirectory from the build process.

 All the DLLs and static libraries are multi-threaded and are linked to the multi-threaded Microsoft run-time libraries (DLLs are linked to DLL run time libraries and static libraries are linked to run time static libraries).

-Within the 'dll' and 'lib' sub-directories used for output the structure
+Within the 'dll' and 'lib' sub-directories used for output, the layout
 is:

    DLL or LIB